IALSA/ialsa-2016-groningen/README.md

 > Habits, prevalence of, and factors associated with smoking among older adults.

 ### Overview
+- Data provisioning documentation : the [Ellis Island](https://rawgit.com/IALSA/ialsa-2016-groningen-public/master/0-ellis-island.html) report.
 - Full list of [variables and their labels ](https://github.com/IALSA/ialsa-2016-groningen/blob/master/data/meta/names-labels-live/names-labels-live.csv) used in the exercise, as extracted from the raw source files.
-This file was augmented with [additional meta-data](https://rawgit.com/IALSA/ialsa-2016-groningen-public/master/view-meta-data.html).
+This file was augmented on Ellis Island with [additional meta-data](https://rawgit.com/IALSA/ialsa-2016-groningen-public/master/view-meta-data.html).
-- Data provisioning documentation : the [Ellis Island](https://rawgit.com/IALSA/ialsa-2016-groningen-public/master/0-ellis-island.html) report.

 - [Harmonization rules](https://github.com/IALSA/ialsa-2016-groningen/tree/master/data/meta/h-rules) : mapping pattern of responses to values of the harmonized variables.

 ### Measures and Harmonization